GSM frequency bands for 2G

-GSM-1800 frequencies have smaller coverage than GSM-900.
-As the frequency increases, cell size decreases due to the path loss increase.
-Hence for a particular area, more number of towers need to be erected in GSM-1800 than in GSM-900 for full coverage.
-But because there are more frequencies available on GSM 1800 band, more capacity can be catered for good traffic.
-This enables GSM 1800 to handle more subscribers than GSM 900.
+The difference between GSM-900 and GSM-1800 is that the GSM-900 has double the coverage as compared to GSM-1800.
+This is because as the frequency increases, cell size decreases due to the path loss increase.
+So in order to achieve full coverage for a particular area, more number of towers need to be erected in GSM-1800 than in GSM-900.
+But because there are more frequencies available on GSM-1800 band, more capacity can be catered for good traffic.
+This enables GSM-1800 to handle more subscribers than GSM-900.
+A balance of both can help achieve good coverage.

 Carrier Frequency Assignment Bandwidth